 When Alzheimer's begins in middle age, misdiagnosis may be more likely.
 This rare form of Alzheimer's affects work, finances and family.By Mayo Clinic Staff

 Most people with young-onset Alzheimer's develop symptoms of the disease when they are between 30 and 60 years old.

-Most people with young-onset Alzheimer's have the most common form of the disease, called sporadic Alzheimer's.
-This type isn't caused by genetics, and experts don't know why these people get the disease at a younger age than others do.
+For most people with young-onset Alzheimer's, the cause is not related to any single genetic mutation.
+Experts don't fully know why some people get the disease at a younger age than others do.

 Together, these three genes are present in less than 1% of all people with Alzheimer's but in about 11% of people with young-onset Alzheimer's.
 If you have a genetic mutation in one of those three genes, you may develop Alzheimer's before age 65.

 Genetic testing for these mutations is available, but anyone who's considering it should pursue genetic counseling — to examine the pros and cons before getting tested.

 For example, it may be helpful to consider how a positive test may affect your eligibility for long-term care, disability and life insurance.

-On the other hand, if you know you carry a form of the young-onset genes, you may be able to take steps to make it easier for you and your loved ones to cope with the effects of the disease.
+And if you know that you carry a form of the young-onset genes, you may be able to take steps to make it easier for you and your loved ones to cope with the effects of the disease.

 If you have young-onset Alzheimer's linked to one of the three genes or carry a form of these genes without symptoms, talk to your doctor about participating in a research study.
 By studying the young-onset form of Alzheimer's, researchers hope to learn more about the causes and progression of the disease and develop new treatments.

 At work, it can allow you to explain your condition to your employer and perhaps arrange a lighter workload or more convenient schedule.

 Alzheimer's disease has a tremendous impact at any age.
 But people with young-onset Alzheimer's disease may face some unique challenges.